danforthcenter/plantcv/docs/photosynthesis_read_cropreporter.md

     - filename - INF metadata file to be read (possibly including a path).
 DAT files are automatically detected.

 - **Context:**
     - Reads in binary image files to be processed and does so using the metadata contained within a corresponding .INF file.
+Measurements from dark-adapted plant state are stored in the attribute `darkadapted`.
+Frames F0 and Fm are labeled according to the metadata in .inf.
+The default measurement label is 't0'.
+Measurements from light-adapted plant state are stored in the attribute `lightadapted`.
+Frames Fp and Fmp are labeled according to the metadata in .inf.
+The default measurement label is 't1'.
 - **Notes:**
     - This function assumes a specific pattern between .INF metadata file and their corresponding .DAT binary image filenames.
     We assume that for every metadata file `xx_HDR_xxx.INF` there will be a corresponding image files with the same path